ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

 copyright:
   years: 2014, 2018
-lastupdated: "2018-10-16"
+lastupdated: "2018-11-12"

 ---
 {:new_window: target="_blank"}
 {:codeblock: .codeblock}
 {:pre: .pre}
+{:tip: .tip}
+{:note: .note}
+{:important: .important}

 # Connecting to MPIO iSCSI LUNs on Linux

 These instructions are for RHEL6/Centos6.
 Notes for other OS were added, but this documentation does **not** cover all Linux distributions.
 If you're using another Linux operating systems, refer to documentation of your specific distribution and ensure that the multipath supports ALUA for path priority.

 For example, you can find Ubuntu's instructions for iSCSI Initiator Configuration [here](https://help.ubuntu.com/lts/serverguide/iscsi-initiator.html){:new_window:} and DM-Multipath setup [here](https://help.ubuntu.com/lts/serverguide/multipath-setting-up-dm-multipath.html){:new_window}.

 Before you start, make sure the host that is accessing the {{site.data.keyword.blockstoragefull}} volume was previously authorized through the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
+{: tip}

 1. From the {{site.data.keyword.blockstorageshort}} listing page, locate the new volume and click **Actions**.
 2. Click **Authorize Host**.